ZacharyGeurts/AMOURANTHRTX/README.md

 ./linux.sh --help
 ```
 Cmake handles many of the dependancies.
-You will likely need SDL3 and Vulkan 1.4+
+You will likely need SDL3 and Vulkan 1.4+ SDK from LunarG
 ```
 sudo apt update && sudo apt install gcc-14 g++-14
 ```